save — Save image in filesystem

 The image type will be defined by the file extension.
 For example if you pass

 foo.jpg the image will be saved as a JPG file.
 If there is no extension available, the library will first try to use the MIME type of the image to define the encoding, if this also fails the image will be encoded as JPEG.
+Optionally you can override this with the format parameter.

 Furthermore the image will always be saved in RGB color mode without an embeded color profile.